-We present in this section the 3DVAR analysis system developed and used in this study.
+In this section we present the 3DVAR analysis system developed and used in this study.
 It is based on the 3DVAR system developed by LX06.
-It uses a preconditioner that involves the square root of the background error covariance matrix, B, instead of B itself as in LX06.
-As a result, the control variables of the current incremental 3DVAR system are different from those used in LX06.
+It uses a preconditioner that involves the square root of the background error covariance matrix B, instead of B itself as in LX06.
+As a result, the control variable of the current incremental 3DVAR system is different from that used in LX06.
 Further, it uses a recursive filter instead of an explicit spatial filter to model B. The notation of Ide et al. (1997) is used in the equations below.